 However, you need to use this powerful practice carefully to avoid backfiring.

 If you are considering – or is already – engaging with a virtual assistant to improve email productivity, read this article.
-These are our recommendations of best practices on when and how to do it the most efficient way.
+These are our recommendations for best practices on when and how to do it the most efficient way.

 Define what emails to delegate

-First, one of the biggest misunderstandings people have when it comes to gmail delegation is about what to share.
+First, one of the biggest misunderstandings people have when it comes to Gmail delegation is about what to share.
 Many times, people think it is necessary to share your whole email inbox with your virtual assistant.
 This is not true: if you choose the right tools to use, you can select which emails you want to share.
 This means that:

 - You don’t need to share your password with someone else;

 - Escape from embarrassing moments of someone reading an email with sensitive information;

 - You don’t need to give access to your email setup organization (like folders, labels, etc.) to your assistant.

 With Drag, you can even delegate tasks to your assistant as well.
 Just create a shared board with your assistant, and populate it with both emails and tasks that you want to be shared.